 Over the years, she has interviewed the likes of Paul Smith, Richard Dawkins, Stephen Fry, Simon Kelner, when he was editor of The Independent, and Dana International, the Israeli singer who cemented Eurovision as a celebratory space for LGBTQ people everywhere.

 Karen also contributes features to Guardian podcasts, and has been a columnist for the Jewish Chronicle.
 She produced Opinion Soup, a Jewish-flavoured Intelligence Squared: her guests included David Aaronovitch, James Harding, Eve Pollard, Melanie Phillips, Jon Sopel and Howard Jacobson.
 And she’s an experienced editor.
-In the Noughties, she edited an interiors title for architects, and in 2020 she edited the Jewish Chronicle’s Rosh Hashanah magazine, a 90-page glossy.
+In the Noughties, she edited an interiors title for architects, and in 2020 and 2021 she edited the Jewish Chronicle’s Rosh Hashanah magazine, a 90-page glossy.

 Click on the links on the left to see examples of her work (five in each category; many more available on request).